evanpurkhiser/CS-Linux-Shell/report/report.md

 The pruned jobs will then be printed to `STDOUT` notifying the user of which background processes have completed.

+### The built in `man` page

+The manual for _Shelly_ was written in the `man` syntax and may be displayed by passing the path to the manual page to the `man` command like so.

+    man ./shelly.1

+The manual page may also be viewed in shelly itself by executing the internal `help` command.
+Do note however, there is a small caveat to this.
+Shelly expects the `shelly.1` man page file to be one directory below where the `shelly` executable is stored (usually in the `bin` directory above the source).
+If the executable is moved then the help page will fail to display.

+Unfortunately this is a difficult problem to solve.
+The only two viable solutions are to either embed the man page into the the source of the program, or to install the man page into the system wide man page directory.
+However this is out of the scope of this project.

 ## Final thoughts

 This project was actually rather fun to work on.
 While I had been exposed to